PUlanowski/Python_Machine_Learning/README.md

 # Python_Machine_Learning
-This is archive from Machine Learning course
+This is archive from my Machine Learning course I took in 2020.
+Those practical algorythms may be of future use.